-For all personal data that we hold, maintaining an internal record of the type of data, data subject, how and why we are using the data, any third-party recipients, how and why we are storing the data, retention periods and how we are keeping the data secure
+- 19.1 The Trust is legally required to keep full and accurate records of all its data Processing activities.
+Maintaining records of processing activities, including: - For the benefit of data subjects, making available the name and contact details of the DPO and all information we are required to share about how we use and process their personal data (via our privacy notices). - For all Personal Data that we hold, maintaining an internal record of the type of data, data subject, how and why we are using the data, any third-party recipients, how and why we are storing the data, retention periods and how we are keeping the data secure. - The Trust will keep a record of the Data Subject's consent and procedures for obtaining consent.

-12 Data security and storage of records
+20 Data security and storage of records